Hammms/FamCal/Design_Docs/ProgressLog.md

     going to start working on the big part of the application which is the calendar and its ability to handle data might be using the angular calendar 6.0+ since i am not a huge fan of doing the CSS and design work myself.

+10/1/2021
+    new month new me! all i did was push an update to the respository today, going to study on getting password resets to work or i am going to work on understanding the angular calendar 6.0+

+10/3/2021
+    got angular calendar setup in a sperate project just to take a look at it

+10/4/2021
+    i am not going to be using angular calednar instead i will be building my own from scratch the reason for this is angular calendar is way too complicated and it would take me more time than i have to understand everything that is going on there. going to work on getting the password reset functionality working on the website having trouble with password reset functionality got to the point where i can hash the password and create a new JWT not sure how to email it and how it actually handlles saving a new password 10/5/2021
+    continuing working on the password reset process

+10/6/2021
+    a new videogame dropped decided i will study on a day on the weekend and place that and do errands today instead

+10/7/2021
+    wrote up my resume and updated the github page a little

+10/11/2021
+    got my friend to help me out with designing the UI/UX of the application not sure they are going to follow through worked on a bunch of form validation and error handling today made it so each form will only take what i want it to now checking for valid email addresses
+    made and handled password criteria
+    added form validation for all forms on the site 10/12/2021
+    managed to get the password reset working when you request a second password reset before it was not deleteing the old token but instead just creating another one and causing internal server errors managed to get that all fixed up going to start working on the final part of actually applying a new password to the user and hashing it into the database issue that every time the server disconnectes it messes up the indexs can possibly drop all indexs on startup i will fix this later
+10/13/2021
+    starting the day off with a commit to the repository going to work on checking for valid email on password reset aswell as login page then i need to commplete the second part of applying the password reset to the user and database

+10/21/2021
+    some of my progress logs got deleted on accident fixed more authentication and error handling
+    bought a domain on turboterry.com aswell as a vps server to host the website after a day of miserableness trying to get everything to work on cwp panel switched to cpanel and got the front end of the site up and running
+10/26/2021
+    dumb apache and nginx are taking up alot of time to configure kept running into issue because i wanted a web panel that i could work out of but it was impressive how none of thme are for anything buy php honestly i am starting to really not like php and apache just because all the panels were centered around them and seemed to purposely make it harder to implement nodejs and other stuff
+11/1/2021
+    after about a week of tampering wiht the server i am happy to say that although no programming progress itself was made aside from making some minor changes for everything to function the same in production. overall everything is looking good i have the site acting almost exactly the same as how it does on my local machine. today i am looking to get dynamimc css flowing so that i can have one style sheet that handles 720p 1080p 1440p and mobile preferably this would be alot easier if i can write only one set of code for all and have it dynamically scale, if that does not work i will have to do it the cave man style of coding out each style based on current resoultion of screen and also using a default if one cannot be dertermined

+11/9/2021
+    hit a wall and was a little discourged in myself although i am on the final stretch to making something that is a pretty good project started applying for jobs already, going to continue working on this project i have implemented a calendar and a modal popups up when you click on a date i just now need that modal to interact properly with input data and have it move through the proper channels to send that to a database that can handle loading calendar data 11/10/2021
+    struggling with user input and handling how the fullcalendar structure works issue before was data would apply and i had no way of letting the user enter information into the modal before it would apply it to the calendar therefore it was just returning udefined
+    starting to get a better idea of what i am going to do going to have the select field from full calendar only open the modal and prefill data from the selected information into the date field for you then from there the rest will be handled by a different function that takes in the incoming data and adds an event 11/11/2021
+    got more of the interface functioning on famcal specfically error checking inputs and flushing out what was left of inputs to have proper data stored

+11/12/2021
+    working on what happens when you click on an existing event today to start with and go from there exisiting events that are clicked now are working properly, i need to now make a button that can also remove that event